JaapHinke/iottum/internal/MapsIndoors/instructions.md

 ### Save script

-Download [`generate-iotspot-points.sh`](./generate-iotspot-points.sh) into the working folder (right-click and click `Download Linked File As...`).
+Download [`generate-iotspot-points.sh`](./generate-iotspot-points.sh) into the working folder (right-click and select `Download Linked File As...`).

 ### Save location types

-Download [`iotspot-location-types.json`](./iotspot-location-types.json) into the working folder (right-click and click `Download Linked File As...`).
+Download [`iotspot-location-types.json`](./iotspot-location-types.json) into the working folder (right-click and select `Download Linked File As...`).

 ### Download jq tool

 To use the script, you need the `jq` tool (a well-known JSON parser).
-Download the latest binary from: [https://stedolan.github.io/jq/download/](https://stedolan.github.io/jq/download/) to your `Downloads` folder.
+Download the latest 64-bit binary for OS X (macOS) from: [https://stedolan.github.io/jq/download/](https://stedolan.github.io/jq/download/) into the working folder (right-click and select `Download Linked File As...`).

 Then, in the Terminal, write:

-    mv ~/Downloads/jq-osx-amd64.dms jq
+    mv jq-osx-amd64.dms jq
     chmod a+x jq

-This moves it to your working folder with the right name, and makes it executable.
+This gives it the right name and makes it executable.

 ## EACH DEPLOYMENT

-### Open Terminal

-Open the Terminal application.

-In the terminal write:

-    cd maps

-to use your working folder for maps.

 ### Get list with iotspots

-In iotmin, go to the **Map** view.
+In iotmin, go to the [**Map**](https://app.iotspot.co/iotmin/workplace_zone.php?order%5B0%5D=asort_field) view.

-Select the location about to be installed (eg, by doing a search).
+Select the workplaces with iotspots that you want to add to the map (eg, by doing a search on location and floor).

-Click **Sort Field** to get the right sorting (A-Z).
-This is the order in which the iotspots will positioned in the initial grid on the map.
+If you used the link above the list is already sorted.
+If not, then click **Sort Field** to get the right sorting (A-Z), in the same order as the iotspots are presented in the app.
+This order will be used for the grid with new iotspots on the map.

 Click **Export** and select **Export to CSV**.

 This will download the file as `Map.csv` to the `Downloads` folder on your computer.

-In the Terminal, write:

-    mv ~/Downloads/Map.csv .

-This moves the `Maps.csv` file to the working folder.
+Move it to your `maps` working folder.

 ### Run the script

-In the Terminal, write:
+Open the Terminal application, and write:

+    cd maps
     source generate-iotspot-points.sh

+to go to your working folder and run the script.

-The following will happen:
+The script will then ask you to:

-* If needed, you will be prompted to **log in**.
+* if needed, **log in**.
 Use your CMS credentials.
 The terminal will remember the login for 24 hours.

-* You will be prompted to **select the solution**.
+* **select the solution** where you want to create the iotspot points.
-(If you previously selected a solution, you can just press Enter to continue.)
+(If you want to use a previously selected solution again, you can just press Enter to continue.)

-* If needed, you will be prompted to **generate "location types"** for iotspots.
+* if needed, **generate "location types"** for iotspots.

-* You will be prompted to **select the building**.
+* **select the building** where you want to create the iotspot points.
-(If you previously selected a building, you can just press Enter to continue.)
+(If you want to use a previously selected building again, you can just press Enter to continue.)

-* Now you will be asked to **verify** if all the floors in the iotmin CSV have a matching ID in the MapsIndoors geodata.
+* **verify** if all the floors found in the exported `Map.csv` file have a matching ID in the MapsIndoors geodata.
 If not, first correct the map, or filter out the missing floor(s) when exporting from iotmin.

-* If you continue, the script will generate the iotspot points to be created and list them.

-* You will then be asked if you want to **upload** these points to the MapsIndoors API.
+* the script will then let you preview the iotspot points that will be created and ask you to confirm **uploading** them to the MapsIndoors API.

 The Mapsindoors CMS should now show a **grid with the new points** on each floor, in the center of the floor.